awsdocs/aws-cloudformation-user-guide/doc_source/resource-import-existing-stack.md

    > aws cloudformation describe-stack-resource-drifts --stack-name TargetStack
    ```

 1. \(Optional\) If your imported resources don't match their expected template configurations, either correct the template configurations or update the resources directly\.
-In this walkthrough, we correct the template configurations to match their actual configurations\.

-   1. [Revert the import operation](resource-import-revert.md#resource-import-revert-cli) for the affected resources\.

-   1. Add the import targets to your template again, making sure that the template configurations match the actual configurations\.

-   1. Repeat steps 3\-6 using the modified template to import the resources again\.
+For more information about importing drifted resources, see [Resolve drift with an import operation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-resolve-drift.html)\.